Emre Taner

 Emre Taner (born 1942) is a Turkish civil servant who was until May 2010 the undersecretary (i.e. chief) of the governmental intelligence agency of Turkey, the National Intelligence Organization (Milli İstihbarat Teşkilatı, MİT).

 Career

-After graduating from the School of Political Science at Ankara University, he entered the intelligence agency in 1967 and served almost in all the sections of the organization.
+After graduating from the Faculty of Political Science at Ankara University, he entered the intelligence agency in 1967 and served almost in all the sections of the organization.
 Between 1984 and 1986, Emre Taner was the chief of Istanbul region bureau.
 In 1987, he became the head of intelligence department, and was appointed Deputy Undersecretary of MİT in 1992.
 From 1994 on, Emre Taner served in foreign countries until his appointment to Deputy Undersecretary for Operations on April 7, 1999.
 Emre Taner succeeded Şenkal Atasagun, who retired on June 15, 2005 from his post before his term of office.
 Taner announced a restructuring of the MİT at the start of 2009.
 On May 26, 2010, Taner passed the post on to his successor Hakan Fidan.